9-1-1 in Connecticut

 Next Generation 9-1-1 Service

 The next phase in the evolution of 9-1-1 in Connecticut is Next-Generation 9-1-1 (NG911).
 This new system utilizes West Safety Services' "VIPER NG911" platform for the PSAP equipment.
 The deployment of the VIPER NG911 system to our PSAPs began in January of 2017, and was completed in November of 2017.
 NG911 is internet-protocol (IP) based, utilizes the State of Connecticut Public System Data Network (PSDN) for call delivery, and employs state of the art software and hardware at the PSAPs.
-It provides the infrastructure to allow text to 9-1-1, and the future ability to send images/video accompanying a NG911 call when telecommunication service carriers make these features available to the public.
+It provides the infrastructure to allow text to 9-1-1, and the future ability to send images or video accompanying a NG911 call when telecommunication service carriers make these features available to the public.